-The life-threatening nature of cancer, and the various ways of trying to cure cancer to save lives, has led to treatment(s) with surgery, radiation therapy, and chemotherapy.
-Surgery is widely used to treat, and in many cases cure cancer; however, there may be related or significant complications and surgery may be ineffective if metastasis has occurred.
+The life-threatening nature of cancer, and the various ways of trying to treat cancer to save lives, has led to treatment(s) with surgery, radiation therapy, and chemotherapy.
+Surgery is widely used to treat cancer; however, there may be related or significant complications and surgery may be ineffective if metastasis has occurred.
 Radiation therapy, or radiotherapy, can be highly effective.
 Ionizing radiation deposits energy that injures or destroys cells in the area being treated by damaging their genetic material, making it impossible for these cells to continue to grow.
 Although radiation damages both cancer cells and normal cells, the normal cells are generally able to repair themselves and function properly.
 Cytotoxic cancer drugs destroy cancer cells by interfering with various stages of the cell division process.
-However, many current cytotoxic chemotherapy drugs have limited efficacy and debilitating adverse side effects and may result in the development of multi-drug resistance.
+However, many current cytotoxic chemotherapy drugs have limited efficacy and debilitating adverse side effects and may result in the development of multidrug resistance.